Shelly1986/portfolio/simplegui.md

   You may be wondering what this 'sg' is all about.
 When I say import PySimpleGUI as sg, it just means that everytime I use the name of the library in my code, I want to avoid the hassle of writing 'PySimpleGUI' since it is a long name.
 Hence, I have nicknamed 'PySimpleGUI' as 'sg'.

-  ## Step3 - Creating a layout window
+  ## Step 3 - Creating a layout window

-  As you saw above, the final output is a window with a number of different widgets/elements.
+  As you saw above, the final output is a window with a number of different *widgets/elements*.
 Let us now design the layout of our window.
 The layout of the window is defined as a Python list and inside the master list, we have several other lists.
 Each list inside the master list is one row of the window.
 See the annotated diagram below to understand this better:

   <center><img src="annotatedcake.PNG"></center>